How Often Should an Acne-prone Person Change His/Her Pillowcase?

 - Demodex folliculorum, which usually lives in pores on the face

-- Demodex brevis, which usually lives in sebaceous glands on the neck and chest3
+- Demodex brevis, which usually lives in skin oil glands on the neck and chest3

 For most people, these mites are harmless.
 However, in asthmatic patients and people allergic to mites, a Demodex mite infestation can trigger symptoms such as sneezing, coughing, or wheezing.
 Further, when the number of mites living on a person's skin becomes too large, a condition called demodicosis may result.